figimodi/c2-os161/presentation.md

 We now would like to discuss about some problems that we encountered along our code developing phase:

-- While testing on the shell we noticed that only part of the inputs was received by the process running the shell, thus making impossible to issue correctly the commands.
-This was due to the fact that the menu process was still running at the same time 'stealing' some input characters.
-The solution we came up with is to make the menu process wait with ```waitpid``` (thus stopping the execution momentarily) until the shell was done.
+- While testing on the shell we noticed that only part of the inputs was received by the process running the shell, thus making impossible the issue of correct commands.
+This was due to the fact that the menu process was still running concurrently, 'stealing' some input characters.
+The solution we came up with is to make the menu process wait with ```waitpid``` (thus stopping the execution momentarily) until the shell is done.
 - For further testing we also tried to run tests in ```testbin``` folder, but unfortunately most of them required argument passing, which is not implemented by default in os161.
 We left this undone since we developed our own tests that were able to fully test our systemcalls.<br>
 In order to create a custom test we created a folder inside testbin by taking a cue from an already existing one.
 We then proceeded to issue the following commands: ```bmake depend, bmake, bmake install```.
 The new tests are then runnable by issuing ```p testbin/[test-folder-name]```.
-- While developing getwcd, we noticed that after changing current working directory with chdir, getwcd wouldn't give us the right feedback.
-Our implementation of getcwd rely on ```vfs_getcwd``` which consists in two steps: the first is getting the volume name (which works all the time) and the second is getting the path of the folder through ```VOP_NAMEFILE```, of which we report the code here:
+- While developing getcwd, we noticed that after changing current working directory with chdir, getcwd wouldn't give us the right feedback.
+Our implementation of getcwd relies on ```vfs_getcwd``` which consists in two steps: the first is getting the volume name (which works all the time) and the second is getting the path of the folder through ```VOP_NAMEFILE```, of which we report the code here:
 ```c
 /*
 VOP_NAMEFILE